wiris/moodle-filter_wiris/docs/misc/ISSUE_REPORTING.md

 Unfortunately, we are not able to investigate or fix bugs without a minimal reproduction.
 In that case, we'll have to close the report.

-You can file new issues by selecting from our [new issue templates](https://github.com/wiris/moodle-filter_wiris/issues/new/choose) and filling out the issue template.
+You can file new issues by selecting our [new issue template](https://github.com/wiris/moodle-filter_wiris/issues/new/choose) and filling it out.